KhubaibKhan-kyb/Multi-Agent-Research-System-End-to-End/README.md

-# Argus — Multi-Agent Research System
+# Argus: Multi-Agent Research System

 > Deep research, on demand.
 A real-time AI research assistant that searches, reads, writes, and critiques.